 This course will study basic chemical principles including atoms, chemical bonds, gases, chemical reactions, aqueous solutions, pH, inorganic elements, and chemical calculations.
 This course is intended for health sciences, general education, and as a prerequisite for CHM 250.
+(C-ID CHEM 101)

-Prerequisite: MTH 60, with a minimum grade of C, or high school college-prep Algebra I with a minimum grade of C
+Prerequisite: MTH 60, MTH 80, MTH 178, with a minimum grade of C, or placement into MTH 220